Trump administration asks Supreme Court to halt trial over census

 Furman said a stay of the trial was not warranted and could hinder a final resolution of the case before the government begins printing the census forms next year.

 The lawsuit, brought by 18 states and a number of cities and counties, was spearheaded by Democratic officials.
-It is consolidated with another suit by several immigrant rights groups accusing the administration of discrimination against non-white immigrants in violation of the U.S. Constitution’s guarantee of equal protection under the law.
+It is consolidated with another suit by several immigrant rights groups accusing the administration of discrimination against non-white immigrants.

 Critics of the citizenship question have said it will deter people in immigrant communities from participating in the census, disproportionately affecting Democratic-leaning states by undercounting the number of residents.